Potobc/MHGU-Rebalanced-Mod/README.md

 Aradi and everyone who worked on the cope mod.
 Used their files to know where stuff was, and ~~stole~~ got a lot of changes from them.
 [Link](https://github.com/Aradi147/MHGUCope)  <br>
 Everyone who worked on the mhxx and mhgu modding wiki.
 Showed where to find and how to edit weapons base stats.
 [Link](https://github.com/GReinoso96/XXModding/wiki/Weapons)  <br>
 Awesomeosity.
 Used their guides to know attacks MVs and names.
 [Link](https://drive.google.com/drive/folders/117JR73W79j0ToZ0TyVFRPNm_hFGX44Hj)  <br>
+Rage Burner for the XX port  <br>
+Klark231, Crosshex, and everyone who worked on the XX translation project, since I used some of their files to have the game in english.
+[Link](https://gbatemp.net/threads/mhxx-complete-english-patch.609362/)  <br>
 Everyone who worked on Kiranico.
 Used for finding IDs when editing weapons.
 [Link](https://mhgu.kiranico.com/)  <br>
 iSharingan.
 Used their spreadsheet to know palico gauge modifiers.
 [Link](https://docs.google.com/spreadsheets/d/1D7IaRnsc3Jv3ce-RGHB0tJV-ArvNZbrHP-w9ZRIBBAQ/edit)  <br>
 Monkbreh (github: Monkbreh).
 Helped with move identification and told me where to find valor style changes [Link](https://github.com/Monkbreh)  <br>